Table of Contents

 1/3 of total body water

-Water is constantly moving between compartments via osmosis and always down its concentration gradient.
-Increasing the intracellular solute concentration will result in a fluid shift from the extracellular space (both interstitial water and intravascular fluid).
+Water is constantly moving between compartments via osmosis.Osmosis is the diffusion of a solvent through a semipermeable membrane, always down its concentration gradient.
+Increasing the intracellular solute concentration will result in a fluid shift from the extracellular space to the intracellular space, to balance out the solute (from both interstitial and intravascular fluid).

-As total body water is gained or lost it always comes from the intravascular space first.
+As total body water is gained or lost it always is drawn from the intravascular space first.
 For instance, if a person drinks hypotonic or pure water, it dilutes the intravascular fluid, resulting in a fluid shift to the interstitial space and then the intracellular space.
-If a person drinks hypertonic salt water, it will increase the solute concentration of the intravascular space and fluid will shift from the interstitial space into the intravascular space followed by a fluid shift from the intracellular space into the interstitial space until the body is once again in equilibrium.
+If a person drinks hypertonic or salty water, it will increase the solute concentration of the intravascular space, and fluid will shift from the interstitial space into the intravascular space followed by a fluid shift from the intracellular space into the interstitial space until the body is once again in equilibrium.

 Intake and Output